 Custom travel to Palau

-Palau is one of the planet's most extraordinary natural sanctuaries — 340 Micronesian islands in the heart of the western Pacific, of which 250 are the Rock Islands (UNESCO 2012, one of the world's 26 mixed natural and cultural sites) — mushroom-shaped limestone formations emerging from a turquoise lagoon.
-One of the world's most prestigious diving destinations — Blue Corner ranked world top 5 (hammerhead sharks, manta rays, barracudas), German Channel (manta rays), Jellyfish Lake (lake of golden jellyfish that don't sting, world-unique experience, accessible by snorkeling).
-18,000-inhabitant country committed to conservation — the Palau Pledge (commitment signed by every visitor on the passport, to respect the environment) has been mandatory since 2017.
+Palau is one of the planet's most extraordinary natural sanctuaries, 340 Micronesian islands in the western Pacific, of which 250 form the Rock Islands (UNESCO 2012), mushroom-shaped limestone formations emerging from a turquoise lagoon.
+The archipelago has a turbulent colonial history, Spanish, then German, then Japanese, before becoming a United Nations trust territory administered by the United States until its independence in 1994.
+This history left deep traces, notably on Peleliu, the site of one of the deadliest battles of the Pacific War in 1944, today reclaimed as a sanctuary of nature and memory.
+One of the world's most prestigious diving destinations: Blue Corner, ranked world top 5 (hammerhead sharks, manta rays, barracudas), German Channel (manta rays) and Jellyfish Lake, a lake of golden jellyfish that don't sting, accessible by snorkeling.
+An 18,000-inhabitant country committed to conservation, the Palau Pledge, signed on the passport by every visitor, has been mandatory since 2017.
 Reserved for experienced divers and lovers of preserved nature.

 Highlights